Monday, October 24, 2016

 While doing research at the Military Archives in Freiburg, Germany, authors Cooper C. Graham and Ron van Dopperen in February 2016 found a complete list of movie scenes shot by American cinematographer Nelson E. Edwards, showing the German Navy and close ups of Admiral Scheer and von Hipper.
 The historical footage was taken in June 1916, shortly after the battle of Jutland.
 A month before our research trip to Freiburg we also identified some of these scenes online.

 Nelson Edwards, filming Admiral von Hipper, June 1916.
 From American Cinematographers in the Great War (2014).
-Courtesy Wiegman family
+Colorized photograph, courtesy Wiegman family

 This discovery makes it possible for the first time to reconstruct how Edwards filmed the aftermath of the largest naval battle in World War I and how these scenes were shown in the American and German movie theaters in the summer of 1916.